GDevelopApp/GDevelop-examples/examples/marching-squares-platforms-painter/README.md

-Show how to use the "Marching Squares" extension to paint platforms and jump on it.
+Show how to use the "Marching Squares" extension to paint platforms and jump on them.